njsmith/zs/doc/cmdline.rst

 like::

     $ zss dump --length-prefixed=uleb128 myfile-bz2.zss | \
-      zss make --metadata="$(zss info -m myfile-bz2.zss)" \
+      zss make --length-prefixed=uleb128 --codec=deflate \
-          --length-prefixed=uleb128 --codec=deflate - myfile-deflate.zss
+          "$(zss info -m myfile-bz2.zss)" - myfile-deflate.zss

-If you're using Python, of course, the easiest way to read a ZSS file is not to use ``zss dump`` at all, but to use the :mod:`zss` library API directly.
+If you're using Python, of course, the most convenient way to read a ZSS file is not to use ``zss dump`` at all, but to use the :mod:`zss` library API directly.

 Full options: